snuzzbobble/LJModel/README.md

 ## Output

 NBodySim creates output files and plots, all in reduced units.
-These all have the name of system, followed by the data contained in the file, as their names.
+These all have the name of system, followed by the data contained in the file.
+The trajectory file must be opened in VMD to plot, using CPK representation (and reducing bond size to 0).

 ### Output files and format